40% of consumers believe that cash will be obsolete in the next 2... | Channels for Pearson+

 40% of consumers believe that cash will be obsolete in the next 20 years (based on a survey by J.P.
 Morgan Chase).
 In each of Exercises 15–20, assume that 8 consumers are randomly selected.
 Find the indicated probability.

-Find the probability that fewer than 3 of the selected consumers believe that cash will be obsolete in the next 20 years.
+Find the probability that exactly 6 of the selected consumers believe that cash will be obsolete in the next 20 years.

 Verified step by step guidance